lbuk/portfolio-website/_portfolio/SubdivisionBuildingsData.markdown

 Data on the subdivision of buildings is scarce.
 Building subdivision - including the horizontal stratification of property by floor - is highly volumetric, making the creation of data a challenge for urban planners and designers.

 A solution to this problem is to record subdivision by floor using a simple and intuitive set of numbers.
 Each number from left to right represents the ordering of the floors.
 The encoding of the numbers can illustrate whether subdivision has occurred on a floor or the number of homes added or subtracted as a result of subdivision.
+The set of numbers can then be added to urban datasets as variables.

 Binary vectors illustrate whether subdivision has occurred on a floor (Figure 1).
-Non-binary vectors can be used to show how many homes have been added or subtracted by floor as a result of building subdivision (Figure 2).
+Non-binary vectors can be used to show how many homes have been added or subtracted on a floor as a result of subdivision (Figure 2).

 This technique could be used by planners and designers to provide a better picture of building subdivision and housing density in cities.